FascinatedBox/lily-sitegen/markdown/tutorial-blocks.md

 Another note is that in class matches, unlike enum matches, there must always be an `else` clause present.
 Even if it is empty, the `else` clause serves as a reminder that there are other potential captures to be dealt with.

-One other kind of match is a special match against `Dynamic`.
-The `Dynamic` type is unique in that it can contain any other type inside of it, so long as that type does not use generics.
-This allows `Dynamic` to match against any class, not just ones that inherit ( `Dynamic` doesn't allow inheritance anyway).